heefan/advent-of-code-kotlin-2022/question/question4.md

 # Day 4: Camp Cleanup

+### Simplified Version
+Given input4.txt file, for example,
+`57-93,9-57`
+indicate range 1: 57-93, and range 2: 9-57
+It doesn't contain each other.
+It's valid.

+Part1 Question: In how many assignment pairs do the ranges `completed overlap`?
+Part2 Question: In how many assignment pairs do the ranges `partial overlap`?

 ### Original
 #### Part1
 Space needs to be cleared before the last supplies can be unloaded from the ships,